Build on flood-prone land

 Email building@darebin.vic.gov.au

-If you wish to lodge a new planning or building permit application and you're unsure whether a property is located on flood-prone land, the first step is to check via a property information certificate 51 (2).
-This document provides a statement of whether the property is subject to termites, within a bushfire area, in an alpine area, within designated land, or subject to flooding.
+If you are in design phase and you're unsure whether a property is located on flood-prone land, the first step is to check with a property information certificate 51 (2).
+This document provides a statement of whether the property is:

 Visit our eServices portal for 51 (2) property certificates

-Once you have this information then you may then decide to lodge an application for a flood report and consent.
+Once you have this information, you can then decide to lodge an application for a flood report and consent if required by the building regulations.

 How to apply for a flood report and consent